suiGn/cleaker/README.md

 5. **Authentication**: Cleaker provides methods for authentication and user management, such as `authenticate`, `login`, and `logout`.

+Authentication is the process of verifying the identity of a user, system, or application.
+It answers the question, "Who are you?"

+Example: A user logging into a website with a username and password.
+Authorization is the process of granting or denying access to specific resources based on an authenticated user's or system's permissions.
+It answers the question, "What are you allowed to do?"

+Example: Once logged in, a user might be authorized to read content but not edit it.

    ```js
    if (cleaked.authenticate('username', 'password')) {
       console.log('Authenticated successfully');